PranitModak/chat-langchain/README.md

 ## Running locally

+BHakk

+sudo npm install -g yarn && cd frontend && yarn install

+Usage Options:
+1. Web Scraping (Original)
+python backend/ingest.py --mode web --wipe
+Run
+2. Local Sphinx Build
+python backend/ingest.py --mode sphinx --wipe
+Run
+Clones repos and builds docs locally using Sphinx/MkDocs Uses ReadTheDocsLoader on the built HTML
+More reliable than web scraping
+3. Direct Repo Access with gitingest python backend/ingest.py --mode gitingest --wipe
+Run
+Uses gitingest to extract documentation directly from Git repos Gets raw source files (Markdown, reStructuredText, etc.)
+No web scraping or building needed
+Features:
+Repository configurations for each project (Godot, Terrain3D, Voxel Tools) Automatic dependency installation for Sphinx builds Error handling for each repo
+Separate output files for each mode (ingested_docs_web.txt, ingested_docs_sphinx.txt, ingested_docs_gitingest.txt)
+Method tracking in metadata
+Next Steps:
+You can now test all three approaches and compare:
+Quality of extracted content
+Speed of ingestion
+Reliability of each method
+Completeness of documentation coverage
+Try each mode and see which works best for your use case!

 This project is now deployed using [LangGraph Cloud](https://langchain-ai.github.io/langgraph/cloud/), which means you won't be able to run it locally (or without a LangGraph Cloud account).
 If you want to run it WITHOUT LangGraph Cloud, please use the code and documentation from this [branch](https://github.com/langchain-ai/chat-langchain/tree/langserve).

 > [!NOTE]